art-from-the-machine/Mantella/docs/pages/issues_qna.md

 <details>
 <summary>Details</summary>

-You might need to say something in the mic for Mantella.exe to realise that the conversation has ended (while it is on "Listening..." it does not look out for the conversation ending).
+You might need to say something in the mic for Mantella.exe to realize that the conversation has ended (while it is on "Listening..." it does not look out for the conversation ending).
 The exe will check if the conversation has ended after 30 seconds by default.
 You can change this via the `listen_timeout`` setting in MantellaSoftware/config.ini, but just keep in mind if it is too short this will effect conversations as the exe will occasionally stop listening for mic input to check if the conversation has ended
 </details>
 <br>